Azure/ResourceModules/docs/wiki/Contribution guide - Get formatted RBAC roles.md

    View
    '@
    ```
-1. Execute the script.
+1. Run the script.
 The output for the above example would be

     ```yml
     VERBOSE: Bicep